I am a homeless undocumented immigrant. Can the Coalition still offer me services?

-Unfortunately, due to the incredible demand for eviction prevention assistance, the only way to access services is by calling our hotline on Wednesday mornings.
+Unfortunately, due to the incredible demand for eviction prevention assistance, the only way to access services is by calling our hotline on Wednesday or Friday mornings.
 If you are working with another Eviction Prevention agency, you can discuss with them the possibility of a referral being made to us, on your behalf.
 You can also call Housing Court Answers to inquire about other charities that have available funds that might be able to provide you with eviction prevention assistance if you are unable to get through to our hotline.
 For more information, click here.

 I’m having an issue with NYCHA.
 Can you help?